 My first concern is to establish trust.
 Consequently, we work to understand what's happening for you.
 We then work on how to change it, and build your resources.

 Service Provided and Therapeutic Approach

-Counselling and psychotherapy for individual adults.
+Counselling and psychotherapy online or by telephone for individual adults.

-I have trained in various approaches to psychotherapy and worked with many different kinds of people.
+I have trained in various approaches to psychotherapy and worked with many kinds of people.
 My psychotherapeutic approach is eclectic and flexible, and will be different for each client.

 Number of sessions

 Counselling and psychotherapy work over a short and a long- term period.
 From the very first session you may be introduced to an extremely valuable tool; a way to access your real, complete experience.
 You will also be offered compassion.

 The longer the therapy, the more you will receive support around being able to exercise your ability to use this new tool.
 Like the use of a muscle that has not been exercised for a while, learning to implement this new tool takes practice and exercise.
 Specifically, accessing the unconscious (which contains our reasons for our actions) is a tricky business that takes practice.
 You as a client have the option to have sessions for as long or as little as you decide.
 However, it is true that counselling and psychotherapy are more effective with a longer commitment, particularly where the unwanted pattern of behaviour has been going on for a long time.